Buttery-tender eggplant cubes in a creamy and aromatic curry sauce are a winning combination in this easy eggplant curry.

 Cut the eggplant into 1-inch or 2.5-cm cubes.

-Transfer them onto the baking sheet and toss them in olive oil, salt, and black pepper.
+Transfer them onto the baking sheet and toss them with a drizzle of olive oil, salt, and black pepper.

-In a large skillet, pot, or dutch oven, warm up the olive oil, add the chopped onion and fry on medium heat for 3 minutes.
+Add chopped onion and sauté on medium heat for 3 minutes.

-Add grated garlic and grated ginger and fry for 1 minute.
+Add grated garlic and ginger and sauté one more minute.

-Lower the heat to low and add curry powder, cumin, ground coriander, red pepper flakes, turmeric powder, and black pepper.
+Now lower the heat to low and add curry powder, cumin, coriander, red pepper flakes, and turmeric.

 Toast the spices for one minute or until you smell their fragrant aroma.